 Linkscape focuses on a breadth-first approach, and thus we nearly always have content from the homepage of websites, externally linked-to pages and pages higher up in a site’s information hierarchy.
 However, deep pages that are buried beneath many layers of navigation are sometimes missed and it may be several index updates before we catch all of these.

-If our crawlers or data sources are blocked from reaching those URLs, they may not be included in our index (though links that points to those pages will still be available).
+If our crawlers or data sources are blocked from reaching those URLs, they may not be included in our index (though links that point to those pages will still be available).
 Finally, the URLs seen by Linkscape must be linked-to by other documents on the web or our index will not include them.

 I hope this information helps!
 While the site may not be indexed yet, give it some time – maybe we’ll see it in OSE and Linkscape next month.